Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Hyundai Ioniq Electric

 On the outside, the Ioniq is much more conventional than many electric cars, and inside, the equipment is more than generous.
-Inside, you'll find GPS, parking sensors and a rearview camera.
-In terms of technology, you'll find autonomous braking, adaptive cruise control (which automatically adjusts speed on freeways) and blind spot detection.
+Inside, you'll find GPS, parking sensors and a reversing camera.
+In terms of technology, you'll find autonomous braking, adaptive cruise control (which automatically adjusts speed on motorways) and blind spot detection.

-It's a true electric family car - there's room for five and plenty of space for everyone.
-The 2019 version's range is still a little limited, but the 2020 version promises a range of over 265 km, which still seems a little short for vacationing.
+It's a real electric family car - there's room for five people and there's space for everyone.
+The 2019 version's range is still a little limited, but the 2020 version promises a range in excess of 265 km, which still seems a little short for going on holiday.

 Price: €38,550 (excluding environmental bonus)

 Jaguar's new I-Pace is something of a renaissance for the British brand.
-It's a Tesla competitor with a similar range, and like the Tesla Model X, it's a large crossover that's both practical and aesthetically pleasing.
+It is a competitor Tesla with a similar range, and as the Tesla Model XIt's a great crossover that's both practical and attractive.

-There's plenty of space both front and rear, and the trunk capacity is a generous 656 liters.
-That's even more space than a Hyundai ix35, the classic SUV par excellence.
+There's plenty of space at the front and rear, and the boot has a generous capacity of 656 litres.
+That's even more space than a Hyundai ix35, kle SUV classic par excellence.

-The battery capacity is 90 kWh, giving a range of 470 km, the highest in this ranking.
+The power of battery is 90 kWh, giving it a autonomy of 470 km, the highest in this ranking.

 Range: 470 km